wemake-services/meta/employees.md

 - **We pay per task (please read below).**
 - The task rate is not a subject of argument in situ.
 - **We work only remotely.**
-- You are welcome to combine a full-time job with working on us.
+- You are welcome to combine a full-time job with your job here.
 - We exercise sound judgement, so you are welcome to introduce it whenever you feel it needs to be introduced.
 - All that is interesting about the project, or might be used more then one time, must be fixed in documentation.
-- We do not spend out clients' money on educating our developers.
+- Also, it needs to be mentioned that we do not spend our clients' budgets on educating junior developers.

 ### Task-based payment approach